Willmo3/HPCarver/readme.md

 Additionally, you can move a separate version of HPImage into the root of the project.
 You should not need to build HPImage by itself -- the provided .h and .cpp file are aadequate when properly configured.

 ## Installation
-We provide several install scripts for this project.
+We provide several install scripts for this project, all of which can be found in the scripts directory of this project.
-If you are building in a non-cuda ecosystem, please use the "nocuda" or "noncuda" versions of these scripts.
-All scripts can be found in the scripts directory at the root of the project.
+Additional information can be found in the readme file located there!

-1. Install RAJA using scripts/install
+1. Install RAJA using scripts/install [use cuda (true/anything else)]
-2. Build the project using scripts/build
+2. Build the project using scripts/build [use cuda (true/anything else)]

 ## Timing
-Run ./timing to see timing results!
+Run scripts/timing [use slurm (slurm/anything else)] to see timing results!

 The structure of our timing tests will be described more extensively in the final deliverable.
-We run three trials for each test on duke_dog.ppm, carving them down to progressively smaller images (600x600, 500x500, 400x400).
+We run three trials for each test on duke\_dog.ppm, carving them down to progressively smaller images (600x600, 500x500, 400x400).

 ### Correctness
-Run ./correct_tests to quickly evaluate whether the solutions are working!
+Run scripts/correct\_tests to quickly evaluate whether the solutions are working!

 I've copied simple examples from the Princeton programming assignment for basic energy.